UBC-MOAD/docs/analysis_repo.rst

    and learn from them

-.. _CreateAnalysisRepository:
+.. _SetUpAnalysisRepository:

-Create Your Analysis Repository
+Set Up Your Analysis Repository
 ===============================

-The steps to create your own analysis repository are:
+The steps to set up your own analysis repository are:

 #.
 Create an empty public repository on GitHub and clone it to your laptop or MOAD workstation
 #.
 Use the MOAD `analysis repository cookiecutter`_ to generate the directory structure and
    initial files for your repository
 #.
 Commit and push the initial files to GitHub
+#.
+Create the conda environment to use for working in your analysis repository

 .. _analysis repository cookiecutter: https://github.com/UBC-MOAD/cookiecutter-analysis-repo